ennis/autograph-rs/NOTES.md

     * Parameters are exposed to the UI
     * Parameters can be other components/lambdas
     * Reference components by file name
+* GLSL/HLSL shader snippets
+    * The parser should understand GLSL function signatures w/ attributes
+        * Issue: this is intrusive; requires an almost complete GLSL parser
 * In-engine or off-engine?
     * The engine should know things
     * Should be able to edit nodes in real time